rotki/rotki/docs/api.rst

        - identity_address: The contract address associated with the user address in the platform.
        - event_type: The type of event.
 Can be: ``"deposit"`` (bond), ``"withdraw"`` (unbond), ``"withdraw request"`` (unbond request) and ``"claim"`` (channel withdraw).
        - value: the deposited, withdrawn or claimed ADX amount and its USD value.
-       - bond_id: (except claim events): The identifier of the bond, shared among deposit, withdraw and withdraw requested events that involve the same bond.
+       - bond_id (except claim events): The identifier of the bond, shared among deposit, withdraw and withdraw requested events that involve the same bond.
        - pool_id: The identifier of the pool.
        - pool_name: The name of the pool.
+       - token (only claim events): The identifier of the tokens claimed.

    :resjson list[object] staking_details: A list of the staking details of the staking pools the address is currently staking in.